kwynncom/tour-calendar-update-tracker/readme.txt

+UPDATES - 2022/01

+I plan to remove the live links.
+For my own historical purposes, they were at /t/20/02/dci/ and /t/9/08/dci/

+*****
 WHAT THIS DOES

 This keeps track of a performance calendar, checking when tickets are on sale, which groups are performing, etc.